 Swimming in the Kosjak Waterfall

 It was such an awesome experience!
-It was freezing cold and awkward to reach but swimming in a waterfall pool in it’s own little cavern was great!
+It was freezing cold and awkward to reach as it required a short hike through the woods, but swimming in a waterfall pool in it’s own little cavern was great!

 Car train from Most Na Soca to Bohinjska Bistrica

 Car trains aren’t THAT unique…after all there’s one that whizzed from England to France BUT this particular train that takes 40 minutes connects Most Na Soca to Bohinjska Bistrica is so much cooler!!
 Literally just a deck with railings you can see everything you pass from the comfort of your own vehicle.

 Unfortunately you have to stay in your vehicle while it’s moving but it passes through the mountains via a series of tunnels, including one that’s 6327 metres long, leaving you in complete darkness for 7 minutes!
 At some stations, the train stops and you can watch a man on a bicycle cycling between the 2 signal boxes to put you onto the right track!
 It’s old school, I loved it.
 (A vehicle ticket, including passengers is around 40Euro)